 GEICO has supported several organizations over the years to help develop and share research and information about safe driving including the National Commission Against Drunk and Drugged Driving (NCADD), Highway Insurance Loss Data Institute (HLDI), the National Highway Transportation Safety Agency (NHTSA), Washington Regional Alcohol Program (WRAP), and the Insurance Information Institute (III).

 Protecting Young Drivers

 GEICO has made a pledge to help keep young drivers safe.
 From youngsters on up, GEICO has programs in place to teach students safe habits as they start their driving careers.

-GEICO holds a Safety Belt Poster Contest each fall for students between the ages of six and 18 to emphasize the importance of safety belt use.
-The contest is open to all students across the country and students can earn cash prizes for themselves and a contribution to their school if they are among the winners.
-The winning posters are distributed nationally and are featured in several of GEICO's publications as well as online.
+GEICO holds a Safety Contest each year for students in grades 1–12 to emphasize the importance of safety, including an awareness of the dangers of distracted driving.
+The contest is open to all students across the country and winning students can earn cash prizes.
+The winning creations may be featured in GEICO's publications and online.